 2.3 Collection of Ameliorants

 The ameliorant calcium silicate was purchased from Astrra Chemicals, Tamil Nadu.
 Poultry manure and FYM were obtained from the College of Agriculture, Vellayani.
-Biochar was produced through slow pyrolysis of coconut fronds at College of Agriculture, Vellayani.
+Biochar was produced through slow pyrolysis of coconut fronds at the College of Agriculture, Vellayani.

-2.4 Characterization of soil and organic amendments
+2.4 Characterisation of soil and organic amendments

 Soil samples were collected from the experimental site at three depths: 0–15, 15–30 and 30–60 cm.
 Soil properties were analysed before and after the experiment using standard procedures.
 Soil texture was determined by the international pipette method (Piper, 1966).
 Bulk density and particle density were measured using the undisturbed core sample method and the pycnometer method, respectively (Black et al., 1965).
 Aggregate analysis was conducted using Yoder’s wet sieving method (Gupta and Dakshinamurthy, 1980).
 The Keen-Raczkowski Box method was used to determine the maximum water-holding capacity of the soil (Piper, 1966).

-All the organic amendments were analyzed for bulk density (BD), pH and total carbon (C) and nitrogen (N) (Table 1).
-Total C and N were determined by using CHNS analyzer (Byers et al., 1978).
-BD was calculated using cylinder method (Piper, 1966). pH was measured using 1:5 soil water suspension (Jackson, 1973).
+All the organic amendments were analysed for bulk density (BD), pH and total carbon (C) and nitrogen (N) (Table 1).
+Total C and N were determined by using a CHNS analyser (Byers et al., 1978).
+BD was calculated using the cylinder method (Piper, 1966). pH was measured using a 1:5 soil water suspension (Jackson, 1973).

 Table 1: Physical and chemical properties of organic amendments